-The County shall provide up to five (5) days of bereavement leave to regular employees, and part-time employees, who suffer the death of a qualifying family member.
+The County shall provide up to five (5) days of bereavement leave to employees who suffer the death of a qualifying family member.
 For the purposes of this section, up to five (5) days of bereavement leave is protected leave under the California Family Rights Act (CFRA).
 This leave is separate and distinct from the twelve weeks of leave permitted under CFRA (see Section 3.9).

-Regular full-time employees shall be allowed to be absent with pay for three (3) scheduled County work days for each qualifying family member who dies.
-Part-time employees will be allowed to utilize three (3) days of accrued leave, or may take leave without pay if no accrued leave is available.
+Employees may be allowed to be absent with pay for three (3) scheduled County work days for each qualifying family member who dies.
 Employees will be paid only for days and hours they were scheduled to work.